-- Calibration of the 27MHz reference oscillator - Calibration of the 20MHz system clock - For WSPR, discipline of the frequency (drift correction) - For WSPR, setting and discipline of the real time clock - For WSPR, setting the Maidenhead Locator square

-The optional GPS interface is provided by a 4-pin header at the bottom right of the board, next to the 3.5mm socket for the keyer.
+- Calibration of the 27MHz reference oscillator - Calibration of the 20MHz system clock - For WSPR, discipline of the frequency (drift correction) - For WSPR, setting and discipline of the real time clock - For WSPR, setting the Maidenhead Locator square bottom right of the board, next to the 3.5mm socket for the keyer.
 The pinout of the 4-pin header exactly matches the one on the QRP Labs Ultimate3S QRSS/WSPR transmitter kit, and the QRP Labs QLG1 GPS receiver kit.
 This makes connecting the radio to the QLG1 GPS kit very easy, if you wish.
 However other GPS modules could also be used.
 The following requirements of the GPS module must be met: